 How much agency MBS will the Desk purchase and how often will purchases take place?

-The FOMC directed the Desk to increase the SOMA holdings of agency MBS at least at the current pace at its June meeting.
-Consistent with the FOMC directive, the Desk plans to continue to increase SOMA holdings of agency MBS at that pace, which is the equivalent of approximately $40 billion per month.
+At its September meeting, the FOMC directed the Desk to increase the SOMA holdings of agency MBS at the current pace, which is the equivalent of approximately $40 billion per month.
 In addition to purchases that increase SOMA holdings of agency MBS, the Desk will reinvest all principal payments from the Federal Reserve’s holdings of agency debt and agency MBS in agency MBS.
 Each monthly period, the Desk will publish the combined amount of purchases that will be conducted, including the amount of purchases to increase the SOMA holdings of agency MBS, and the amount of purchases to reinvest principal payments.
 These monthly amounts can be found here.
 The Desk is prepared to increase the size and adjust the composition of its purchase operations as needed to sustain the smooth functioning of the agency MBS market.

 What types of agency MBS will the Desk purchase?

 Agency MBS purchases will generally be concentrated in recently produced coupons in 30-year and 15-year fixed rate agency MBS in the To-Be-Announced (TBA) market.
 The Desk may purchase other agency MBS if market conditions warrant.
 Only agency MBS guaranteed by Fannie Mae, Freddie Mac and Ginnie Mae are eligible for purchase.